sicoyle/ghc-data-annotation-workshop/annotationSteps.md

 6. Fill in the export details following the image below.
     ![Export Details](./assets/screenshots/exportDetails.jpg)
 > Note: You will now see the annotations downloaded to a zip folder in your Downloads folder.

-#### TODO: Add common gotcha's - save btw frames, how to switch outside property, N shortcut, edge cases: ppl outside of frame or partial ppl, last frame is not mult. of 10